 Lockdown has unarguably put a great deal of pressure on relationships and this pressure will, in some cases, result in the dissolution of marriages and civil partnerships.
 This is quite stressful enough without adding myths about the impact on pensions to the mix.

 In this article we seek to bust a few of those myths and to explain how Pension Sharing Orders (PSOs) work.
-This article makes no attempt to second guess what MOD might do as a result of the successful challenge by the Judges and Firefighters to the transition rules affecting transferees to the public sector pension schemes introduced in 2015.
+This article makes no attempt to second guess what MOD might do as a result of the McCloud case and the transition rules affecting transferees to the public sector pension schemes introduced in 2015.
 Once MOD plans are clear, we will, of course, explain them.

 When a relationship is legally dissolved, be it a marriage or a civil partnership, it is necessary for the couple to divide their ‘matrimonial property’, and pension rights form part of that property.
 In Scotland the pension component of matrimonial property is limited to that earned or purchased during the marriage or civil partnership.
 In the rest of the UK the whole of the pension is taken into account.
 Some men complain that their wife is after their pension which she will enjoy on top of her own occupational pension.
 This is wrong.
 In assessing matrimonial property the property of both parties is included – the law is gender-blind when it comes to what constitutes an asset.